-Are you thinking of building a new home?
+If you are thinking of building a new home, congratulations!

-Building a new home can be a lot of fun and a great experience as you design the home to fit your style and needs.
+Building a new home is a great experience as you design the home to fit your style and needs.

 In this blog, we are going to look at eight guidelines to consider as you design and plan your own home.

-Some of these you can decide on your own, and some are questions to ask your builder and contractor, but they are all important things to discuss as you work on your new home.
+Some of these you can decide on your own, and some are questions to ask your builder and contractor, but they are all important things to discuss.

 Let’s get started!